Di-dj0/Studying-ComputerGraphics/README.md

 First the following libraries are needed:
 - pygame
 - numpy

-Just run:
+Just run:<br>
 `pip install numpy pygame`

-To run the code, just run the following command `python3 gui_main.py`
+To run the code, just run the following command:<br>
+`python3 gui_main.py`

-To review older versions without the application of a GUI, use:
+To review older versions without the application of a GUI, use:<br>
 `python3 main.py`